openenergymonitor/build-workshop/emontx-pixel-emonesp/pixel/readme.md

 Check the box to connect to `OpenEnergyMonitor_Demo`, leave password blank, this network is open access.
 Click `Connect`

-After a few moments (10s or so) you should see a connection confirmation notice and the local IP address of your WiFi Pixel should be displayed. **Make a note of this IP address, you will need to connect**.
+After a few moments (10s or so) you should see a connection confirmation notice and the local IP address of your WiFi Pixel should be displayed (192.168.11.23 in the example below). **Make a note of this IP address, you will need to connect**.

 ![01](images/wifi-connected.png)

-Now connect your laptop to `OpenEnergyMontor-Demo` and browse to your WiFi Pixels IP address.
+Now connect your laptop to `OpenEnergyMontor_Demo` and browse to your WiFi Pixels IP address.
 You should see the same config page.

 ### 2. Create account on Emoncms.org